-As of March 31, 2016 and December 31, 2015, we held derivative financial instruments indexed to the trading price of common equity securities with a fair value of \$324 million and \$557 million, respectively.
-The fair value of the derivative financial instruments is dependent on the trading price of the indexed common equity securities, which may be volatile and vary depending on, among other things, the issuer's financial and operational performance and market conditions.
+As of June 30, 2016, we did not hold any derivative financial instruments.
+As of December 31, 2015, we held derivative financial instruments indexed to the trading price of common equity securities with a fair value of \$557 million.
+The fair value of these derivative financial instruments was dependent on the trading price of the indexed common equity securities.
+See Note 6 for further information.